At a Glance

 More than 3.7 million acres of habitat affected.

 This call for proposals is now closed.
 Please look for a new call in July 2014.

 2014 Proposal Application Instructions

 How is the Neotropical Migratory Bird Conservation Act program organized?

-What are the objectives of the pilot program?
+What are the objectives of the IMPACT program?

 Bicknell's Thrush (Catharus bicknelli)

 Should I apply to the IMPACT program?

-You should apply to the pilot program if: 1) your proposed project seeks to conserve one or more of the pilot program’s 13 primary target species, 2) you can explain how project activities will contribute to conservation needs outlined in existing conservation plans for these species, and 3) you can demonstrate the desired improvement in the species' conservation status in some measurable way (for example, increase population of X species by Y% in 10 years).
+You should apply to the IMPACT program if: 1) your proposed project seeks to conserve one or more of the IMPACT program’s 13 primary target species, 2) you can explain how project activities will contribute to conservation needs outlined in existing conservation plans for these species, and 3) you can demonstrate the desired improvement in the species' conservation status in some measurable way (for example, increase population of X species by Y% in 10 years).
 Alternatively, you should apply if you are proposing research, monitoring, or assessment activities that will significantly and measurably advance our understanding of information gaps that critically limit more effective conservation of Birds of Conservation Concern, Watch list species or species listed under the Endangered Species Act (see the marked birds on this list).
 For example, you may propose to investigate at what stage in the annual cycle of a Bird of Conservation Concern appears to be most limiting to its annual survival and explain how the information gained in the study will improve conservation decision-making.

-What information must be included in a pilot program proposal?
+What information must be included in a IMPACT program proposal?